 The airport has only one terminal and one building so international and domestic and all airlines are under one roof.
 This makes it super easy to transfer between flights.

-We occasionally get questions about transferring terminals but there is no need because it’s all the same building at Wellington Airport.
-If you are coming from international arrivals just walk upstairs for domestic departures.
+The domestic and international terminals are all the same building at Wellington Airport.
+If you are coming from international arrivals just walk upstairs for domestic departures and vice versa, it will seriously take you less than five minutes.

 The terminal is open from 3 am – 1:30 am daily.